 What is rheumatoid arthritis?

 Arthritis means inflammation of joints.
 RA is a common form of arthritis.
 The main symptoms are pain and stiffness of affected joints.
 RA is thought to be an autoimmune disease.
-The immune system normally makes antibodies (small proteins) to attack bacteria, viruses, and other germs.
+The immune system normally makes small proteins (antibodies) to attack bacteria, viruses, and other germs.
 In people with autoimmune diseases, the immune system makes antibodies against tissues of the body.
 It is not clear why this happens.
-In people with RA, antibodies are formed against the synovium (the tissue that surrounds each joint).
+In people with RA, antibodies are formed against the tissue that surrounds each joint (synovium).
 This causes inflammation in and around affected joints.
 Over time this can damage the joint, the cartilage, and parts of the bone near to the joint.
 The most commonly affected joints are the small joints of the fingers, thumbs, wrists, feet, and ankles.

 How do biological medicines work?